nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     Use case resume at step 2

 #### Use case: UC09 edit task details
    Actor: User
    Preconditions: User is logged in.

 **MSS**

-1.User requests to list all tasks
+1. User requests to list all tasks
-2.System shows a list of tasks
+2. System shows a list of tasks
-3.User chooses one task to edit its details
+3. User chooses one task to edit its details
-4.System retrieves details of chosen task from file 5.User edits details of the task
+4. System retrieves details of chosen task from file
+5. User edits details of the task
-6.System requests for confirmation
+6. System requests for confirmation
-7.User confirms changes
+7. User confirms changes
-8.System updates the details of the task in file and displays the changed task Use Case ends
+8. System updates the details of the task in file and displays the changed task Use Case ends

 **Extension**